jaymody/blogposts/2023-01-30-gpt-from-scratch.md

     return params
 ```

-We've added a `params` argument to the input of `gpt` for clarity.
+This is a heavily simplified training setup, but it illustrates the point.
+Note, we've added a `params` argument to the input of `gpt` for clarity to show that our GPT is a neural network that has trainable parameters.
 During each iteration of the training loop, we perform a gradient descent step to update the model parameters, making our model better and better at language modeling with each new piece of text it sees.
-This is a heavily simplified training setup, but it illustrates the point.

 Notice, we don't use explicitly labelled data.
 Instead, we are able to produce the input/label pairs from just the raw text itself.
 This is referred to as **[self-supervised learning](https://en.wikipedia.org/wiki/Self-supervised_learning)**.